DEC logoRULES AND REGULATIONS

 1. Screening shall be a year-round visually impermeable barrier that may be either existing, constructed, or a combination thereof.

-i.
-Existing screens may consist of natural topographic landforms, rock outcrops, or vegetation that is dense enough to be visually impermeable. ii.
-Constructed screens may consist of built screens, such as solid walls or fences, topographic screens, such as berms or landforms, vegetative screens consisting entirely of evergreen material, or a combination thereof.
+a.
+Existing screens may consist of natural topographic landforms, rock outcrops, or vegetation that is dense enough to be visually impermeable.

-ii.
+b.
 Constructed screens may consist of built screens, such as solid walls or fences, topographic screens, such as berms or landforms, vegetative screens consisting entirely of evergreen material, or a combination thereof.

 2. The use of existing vegetation, topography, and natural features to comply with screening requirements is encouraged.

-3. Screening is required to soften the visual impact of buildings, vehicle (car, bus, truck, etc.) parking areas, loading docks, trash disposal areas, exterior storage, and other unsightly areas associated with or generated by a particular development as viewed from public ways, residential zoning districts in Devens and host communities, the Open Space and Recreation Zoning District ("Open Space Zoning District"), and the principal entrance of buildings on abutting lots.
+3. Screening is required to soften the visual impact of buildings, vehicle (car, bus, truck, etc.) parking areas, loading docks, trash disposal areas, exterior storage, and other unsightly areas associated with or generated by a particular development as viewed from Public Ways, residential zoning districts in Devens and host communities, the Open Space and Recreation Zoning District ("Open Space Zoning District"), and the principal entrance of buildings on abutting lots.
 The Director shall determine which Improvements shall be screened prior to or during the Pre-Permitting Conference.

-7. Where Improvements requiring screening such as truck parking, loading, service, disposal, or storage areas are adjacent to such Improvements on the abutting lot, the applicant shall provide a screen that is 50% visually permeable, with the understanding that the owner of the abutting parcel is responsible for the other 50% of the screen.
+7. Where Improvements requiring screening such as truck parking, loading, service, disposal, or storage areas are adjacent to such Improvements on the abutting lot, the Applicant shall provide a screen that is 50% visually permeable, with the understanding that the owner of the abutting parcel is responsible for the other 50% of the screen.
 The DEC encourages shared responsibilities between abutters for providing and maintaining screening.

 8. Constructed landforms may be used in conjunction with built or vegetative screens.
 Constructed landforms shall be organic in shape, of differing shapes and sizes if more than one landform is proposed.
 The side slopes of constructed landforms shall be loamed and planted with vegetation to minimize erosion.
 Boulders and rocks may be used within landscape treatments, provided at least one-third of the height of the boulder or rock is below ground.